Promising cure for COPD: Is a breakthrough treatment within reach?

 A promising future for COPD treatment

-Although COPD does not yet have a cure, the future looks promising when it comes to treatment options for the disease, largely due to the fact that COPD is a leading cause of death worldwide.
-This means that there has been a significant focus on it, with a lot of resources and effort concentrated on finding innovative, effective treatments for the disease.
+Although COPD does not yet have a cure and there was a long lull in therapeutic advancements until recently, the future now looks promising when it comes to treatment options for the disease.
+Because COPD is a leading cause of death worldwide, it means that there is now a significant focus on it, with a lot of resources and effort concentrated on finding innovative, effective treatments for the disease.

 Partnering 2030: The Biotech Perspective 2023